quarterback/maybe-not-now/src/routes/index.md

 I was appointed by the Mayor to serve on the Portland Historic Landmarks Commission; served on several boards (AIGA Indy, IxDA), and spent two years as a radio news anchor (and board member) for a community radio station.
 I founded Indianapolis Design Week in 2017, which still exists under different leadership.
 Randomly, I (accidentally) <a href="https://en.wikipedia.org/wiki/Tennis_polo">invented a sport once</a>, and many moons ago, served in US Air Force.

 After playing tennis in both high school & college, I took up coaching.
-I worked at camps & schools around the country before taking nearly a decade off.
-In 2019, I started coaching high school tennis again as a head coach.
-My coaching philosophy mirrors how I work as a design leader; take the time to understand what motivates people, help them develop a success plan & put them in situations where they can gain confidence and grow.
+I worked at camps & schools around the country before taking nearly a decade off before returning to HS coaching in 2019.
+My coaching philosophy mirrors how I work as a design leader; understand what motivates people, and put them in situations where they can gain confidence and grow.
 (Sometimes, this means failing first.)
-I run an inclusive program that motivates kids at every level to grow, regardless of their spot on the challenge ladder.
+I run an inclusive program that motivates kids at every level to grow, whether they're a D1 recruit or JV.

 <h3>Tennis Honors</h3>
 <p>